breatheco-de/content/src/content/how-to/welcome-to-github.md

 ## Your GitHub Profile

-This is [4Geeks Academy's main GitHub profile](https://github.com/4geeksacademy/) on GitHub (Please click to follow us 🙂 on the top right of the page!).
+This is [4Geeks Academy's main GitHub profile](https://github.com/4geeksacademy/) (Please click to follow us 🙂 on the top right of the page!).

 Everyone has a profile located at: `https://github.com/<your username>`.
 For example: mine is [github.com/alesanchezr](https://github.com/alesanchezr) (follow me 🙂!)